-- Empower Palestinian Civil Society Organisations to monitor education development, and participate in policy discussions on education.
-Active involvement of civil society organisations in education is crucial to ensure effectiveness of the education system and increase accountability. - 2) Promote or safeguard Palestinian cultural heritage, identity or representation, with a particular focus on vulnerable groups and areas. - 3) Use of innovative approaches (e.g. utilising multimedia in social media campaigns) to advance topical policy issues related to gender equality, women's empowerment or combatting gender-based violence.
+- 2) Promote or safeguard Palestinian cultural heritage, identity or representation, with a particular focus on vulnerable groups and areas and on the natural environment. - 3) Use of innovative approaches (e.g. utilising multimedia in social media campaigns) to advance topical policy issues related to gender equality, women's empowerment or combatting gender-based violence.